 If you have any concerns about your child's speech, language, communication or feeding skills, it is advisable to contact us for more information and a therapist from our team would be happy to discuss any concerns you may have.

-At Kerry Speech and Language Therapy Clinic, we do not currently formal diagnostic services for autism.
-However, all therapists are trained in recognising signs of autism and developing individual treatment plans.
-We will discuss your concerns and offer therapy as appropriate.
-For some children this means that they can start therapy while they are waiting for the formal diagnostic process.
+At Kerry Speech and Language Therapy Clinic, we do not currently offer formal diagnostic services for autism.
+However, all therapists are trained in recognising indicators of autism and supporting your child’s differences in communication.
+We will discuss your concerns and implement offer neuroaffirmative goals and supports for your child.
+This means that they can start therapy while they are waiting for the formal diagnostic process.
 Our therapeutic approach is based on the Early Start Denver Model - ESDM

 Please see article